dquist/Sabre/README.md

 This repo contains everything required to start developing and debugging the Sabre plugin.

-First, clone both projects to your local workstation with the following directory structure.
-The build script is set up to copy the build output directly to the server plugin folder.
+First, clone both projects to your local workstation with the following directory structure - I recommend using SourceTree because it interfaces nicely with BitBucket.

     - CivFactions
       - Plugin
         - Sabre  <-- Clone civfactions/sabre here
       - Server   <-- Clone civfactions/server here

+The build script is set up to copy the build output directly to the server plugin folder.

 Open an eclipse workstation in the CivFactions/Plugin/ directory and import the Sabre project.
 All the dependencies should already be included.